persefy/Hatley-Condominiums/README.md

   - Navigation bar at the top of all the pages: 'About', 'Units Available', 'Unit Styles', 'Contact'
 4. As an end user, I want to access the information for the condominium complex in a way that the information is easy to access and organized intuitively.
   - Pages: About, Units Available, Styles, Contact
-5. As an end user, I want to be able to view and sort through a list of all available condo units.
+5. As an end user, I want to be able to view and sort through a list of all available condo units based on my criteria.
   - **Units Available page** will be filtered to show only units marked as available and have sorting by: **rent**, **square footage**, **bed**, **baths**,    **location**, **parking**, **acceptsPets**
 6. As an end user, I want to be able to view and sort through the unit styles offered in the condo complex.
   - **Unit Styles** page will have list the unit styles and have **sorting** by **space score** (1,2, or 3, with 3 having the most space)